More car-like than you know

-Economy cars, Tuned cars, Racing cars: all these categories undoubtedly serve the purpose of helping you moving from a place to another.
-No doubts on this.
+Economy cars, Tuned cars, Racing cars: all these categories undoubtedly serve the purpose of helping you moving from one place to another.
+In that, no doubt.

 One day you decide to start training and unconsciously you make your choice: